adelgado0723/Login-Backend/README.md

 ## Configure

+**_Note: This step can be skipped if using the default .env file provided, but these values should change if this is meant to be used in any sort of public environment._**

 A ".env" file will be expected in the root folder of the application, where server.js is located.
 Here is an example of this file.
 Review each variable and set it according to the environment this is being run in.

 ```sh